ianyepan/ianyepan.github.io/_posts/2022-02-17-emacs-git-gutter.md

 ---

 When I first started programming, I used Visual Studio Code.
-I've benefited much from the git gutter indicators that show added/deleted/modified code blocks that haven't been committed via git.
-This allows for a quick overview of the lines I've changed and helps me keep track of my actions since the last commit.
+I've benefited much from the git gutter indicators showing added/deleted/modified code blocks that haven't been committed via git.
+This allows for a quick overview of the lines I've changed and helps me keep track of my actions relative to git HEAD.

 ![VSCode Git Gutter](/images/vscode-gutter.png){: width="50%"}